 I got the little guy for $7 from a really cute older couple who were just really excited that a younger person would even be interested in a typewriter.
 And really, I'm not normally interested in machines that look like electrics.
-I generally gravitate toward more antique and vintage looks, but I never pass up a machine at the flea market that works, especially if it's under $10.

 Despite some surface grime and the crust of flaky correction tape, the machine was pretty clean.
 And it types great too, a real precision typer.
 It's white and white is okay and all, but I wanted something little more flashy.